-- 7.050.4.
-Publication of Proposed Legislation. - The general secretary will provide a copy of all duly proposed legislation together with the proposer's statement of purpose and effect, as reviewed and approved by the constitution and bylaws committee, to each governor, to all members of the council on legislation, and to the secretary of any club that requests it, no later than 30 September in the year the council on legislation shall be convened.
+The general secretary will provide a copy of all duly proposed legislation together with the proposer's statement of purpose and effect, as reviewed and approved by the constitution and bylaws committee, to each governor, to all members of the council on legislation, and to the secretary of any club that requests it, no later than 30 September in the year the council on legislation shall be convened.
 The proposed legislation also will be made available via Rotary's website.

-- 7.050.5.
-Council Consideration of Legislation. - The council on legislation shall consider and act vote upon such duly proposed legislation and any proffered amendments.
+7.050.5.
+Council Consideration of Legislation.

+The council on legislation shall consider and act vote upon such duly proposed legislation and any proffered amendments.
 Each voting member shall be entitled to cast one vote on each question submitted to vote.

-- 42 7.050.6.
-Adoption of Legislation. - 43 Legislation, other than changes to the RI Constitution, which require a two-thirds - 44 majority of those voting, may be adopted by an affirmative vote of at least the - 45 majority of those voting.
+- 42 Legislation, other than changes to the RI Constitution, which require a two-thirds 43 - majority of those voting, may be adopted by an affirmative vote of at least the 44 - majority of those voting.
+45